ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Exploring my most loved Software Architecture patterns and their practical applications.</blockquote>

 <h3>4.
-The End of AI: A Theoretical Contemplation - <a href="https://medium.com/@loseheart110/the-end-of-ai-a-theoretical-contemplation-70cd7c9f076b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Elon Musk and Artificial Intelligence: The Pioneer for this Timid Progress - <a href="https://medium.com/@loseheart110/elon-musk-and-artificial-intelligence-the-pioneer-for-this-timid-progress-46b4771d2c3b" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `LoseHeart110`**

-<blockquote>End Of AI</blockquote>
+<blockquote>Elon Musk with AI</blockquote>

 <h3>5.
-Vision Transformers Completely Redefine How AI Perceives The Real World - <a href="https://medium.com/gitconnected/vision-transformers-completely-redefine-how-ai-perceives-the-real-world-e3a06b826760" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why it’s so hard to write good libraries - <a href="https://medium.com/modern-software-engineering/why-its-so-hard-to-write-good-libraries-9d3f45a193a4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Modern Software Engineering`**

-<blockquote>A deep dive into the Vision Transformer (ViT) architecture that transformed Computer Vision and learning to build one from scratch</blockquote>
+<blockquote>It’s easy to know what good looks like, but it’s harder to make something good.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-4 Massive Mistakes Everyone Makes Launching a New Product - <a href="https://medium.com/entrepreneur-s-handbook/4-massive-mistakes-everyone-makes-launching-a-new-product-0333856854a5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Cat’s Guide to Activation Functions in Neural Networks - <a href="https://medium.com/towards-artificial-intelligence/your-cats-guide-to-activation-functions-in-neural-networks-9199cebe5e0d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Entrepreneurship Handbook`**
+✍️ **posted by `Towards AI`**

-<blockquote>You can’t stop these issues from blowing up your MVP, you can only hope to contain them</blockquote>
+<blockquote>So activation functions.
+What do we know about them, except for the mystery of horrible naming conventions (more on that later 🧐) and why…</blockquote>

 <h3>2.
-Part 2: From 1 to 1M — Scaling a Full-Stack Web Application Platform to Handle 1M Daily Visitors - <a href="https://medium.com/@isaac.adams/part-2-from-1-to-1m-scaling-a-full-stack-web-application-platform-to-handle-1m-daily-visitors-24994ef1532b" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Digital Empires Under the Seas - <a href="https://medium.com/@gilescrouch/the-digital-empires-under-the-seas-82de736277e9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Isaac Adams`**
+✍️ **posted by `Giles Crouch | Digital Anthropologist`**

-<blockquote>In part two of this series, we cover how to scale a web application platform to support 1M daily visitors.</blockquote>
+<blockquote>Far from the minds of most of us, the geopolitics of undersea internet cables are playing out in increasingly important ways.</blockquote>

 <h3>3.
 My Favourite Software Architecture Patterns - <a href="https://medium.com/gitconnected/my-favourite-software-architecture-patterns-0e57073b4be1" target="_blank" rel="noopener noreferrer">link</a></h3>